What’s the process for calculating average total chiropractic costs?

-We use the median average each insurer paid for each of the four chiropractic services in each Maine county.
-We also tallied each county’s number of providers submitting claims for each service, as well as the number of times the corresponding CPT code appeared on claims from April 1, 2019 – March 31, 2020.
+We use the median to calculate the average payment for each of the four chiropractic services listed above by county.
+We also tallied each county’s number of providers submitting claims for each service, as well as the number of times the corresponding CPT code appeared on claims from April 1, 2020 – March 31, 2021.

 The median payments are displayed in graphical and table formats.